Table of Contents

 - Flexor digitorum brevis.

-- Extrinsic Muscles: Enable movement like walking and running.
+- Extrinsic Muscles: Enable movements such as walking and running.
 Examples include:

 - Tibialis anterior (dorsiflexion).